 Pro-tip: Always tell front desk about what you're celebrating.
 If you're lucky they might throw in something extra.

 Grab a drink - O'Sheas is great place to start.
 They boast more than 50 types of beer, an outdoor bar, beer pong and other games, plus live music.
-You can also bring your guys to Rockhouse at The Venetian, or Double Barrel Roadhouse at Monte Carlo for some great drink specials.
+You can also bring your guys to Rockhouse at The Venetian, or Double Barrel Roadhouse at Park MGM for some great drink specials.

 Pro-tip: Make friends in line and merge your crew with a group of ladies for possible free entry wherever you go.